sethlaw/appsec-community-walkthroughs/walkthroughs/semgrep.md

 # Application Security Community Walkthrough
 ## Semgrep Walkthrough

-This tutorial will walkthrough the using the open-source version of [Semgrep Code](https://semgrep.dev/products/semgrep-code/), a `Fast, customizable, and developer-oriented SAST`.
-It will be run against an intentionally-vulnerable, task managament application, [VTM](https://github.com/redpointsec/vtm) that is used in training developers about secure coding topics.
+This tutorial will walkthrough using the open-source version of [Semgrep Code](https://semgrep.dev/products/semgrep-code/), a `Fast, customizable, and developer-oriented SAST`.
+You will have the chance to run Semgrep against an intentionally-vulnerable, task managament application, [VTM](https://github.com/redpointsec/vtm) that is used in training developers about secure coding topics.

 ## Step 1 - Setup

 Semgrep OSS is a command-line tool and requires a terminal to run.
 Open up a terminal window.

-Insure that semgrep is installed on the local system by running `which semgrep`.
+Confirm semgrep is installed on the local system by running `which semgrep`.

 ```
 % which semgrep